 - 1. Shut OFF the gas supply to the water heater. - 2.
 Turn OFF/disconnect all electric power to the water heater. - 3.
 Close the cold water supply shut-off valve. - 4.
-Open the drain valve on the water heater by turning the stem counterclockwise.
+Open the drain valve on the water heater by turning the stem counter-clockwise.
+Note that the drain valve is full open with a 1⁄4 turn.
 The drain valve has threads on the end that will allow the connection of a standard hose coupling. - 5.
 Open a hot water faucet to allow air to enter the system.

-To refill the water heater, refer to "To Fill the Water Heater".
+To refill the water heater, refer to To Fill the Water Heater from above.